List of Star Wars air, aquatic, and ground vehicles: Republic LAAT Gunship

 Within the Star Wars universe, these repulsorlift gunships were built by Rothana Heavy Engineering to serve a vital role as atmospheric transports and escorts for the Republic during the Clone Wars.
 The standard LAAT/i gunship (Low Altitude Assault Transport/infantry), measuring 17.4 m long (clearance with guns) and 6.1 m deep with a 17 m wingspan, can carry a platoon of 30 clone troopers with storage racks for several speeder bikes.
 With a maximum air speed of 620 kph, the LAAT was designed specifically with low-atmosphere flight in mind, giving it an advantage engaging enemy starfighters which give up their speed advantage when fighting below mountain level.
 Later models however were adapted to allow short trips in deep space.
 The gunship's weaponry includes three antipersonnel laser cannons on swivel turrets, two forward and one rear; four composite-beam laser turrets, two mounted on the wings and two on ball turrets extending from either side; two mass driver missile launchers which can accelerate a variety of missiles at up to hypersonic velocities; and eight light air-to-air rockets carried on underwing hardpoints.
 The LAAT/i is crewed by a pilot, copilot/gunner, and two auxiliary turret gunners.
 It also carries a variety of emergency supplies, including an IM-6 Battlefield Medical Droid, collapsible repulsor stretchers, and inflatable decontamination tents.

 Another variant, the LAAT/c (Low Altitude Assault Transport/carrier), is crewed by a single pilot and armed with just the nose-mounted cannons, but features a pair of magnetic clamps that can quickly ferry cargo or AT-TEs into battle.

+In a comparison of fictional dropships, Jae Callisto of Comic Book Resources called the LAAT the most powerful and versatile of those to feature in video games, highlighting its ability to mow down enemy forces before deploying its carried troops.